Rachnera/tls-key-mapper/README.md

 System::Defaults[:p1][:backlog] = [:LETTER_B]
 ```

-Reminder: Default values are only used if no `Controls.rvdata2` exists yet!
+Reminder: Default values are only used if no `Controls.rvdata2` file exists yet, or when Reset Options is called.

 ## Credits